ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ### 13.9.2.
 Response

 The Holder MUST respond in accordance with [OpenID Connect Registration](https://openid.net/specs/openid-connect-registration-1_0.html) **[OIDC-CR]** sections 3.2 and 3.3.

 <a id="consent"></a>
 # 14. Consent

 <aside class="warning">
-Consent is a work-in-progress and thus subject to change.
+How querying, communication, and revocation of consent will be supported technically are a current key area of focus.
+An approach to consent will be published in January 2019, for the purposes of delivering version 1 of the standards.
 </aside>

 Prior to initiating an authentication request to a Holder's Authorisation Server, a Data Recipient MUST have captured indicative Consumer Consent and passed this to the Holder.
 A Consent occurrence is assigned a unique `consentId` and is referenced by the Holder as part of an authorisation process with a Consumer.
 This process binds the Consent to the authorisation.
 In order to support this functionality, a Holder MUST implement and host an API to support the creation of a Consent, the querying of a Consent, and the deletion of a Consent.
 In this instance the Recipient is to be considered the Resource Owner of the Consent occurrence.